algorithmica-org/algorithmica/content/english/hpc/analyzing-performance/gcd.md

 \path [->, dashed] (shift) edge [bend left=25] (min);
 @@

-Modern processors can execute many instructions in parallel, essentially meaning that the true "cost" of this computation is the sum of latencies on its critical path: in this case it is the total latency of diff, abs, ctz and shift.
+Modern processors can execute many instructions in parallel, essentially meaning that the true "cost" of this computation is roughly the sum of latencies on its critical path: in this case it is the total latency of diff, abs, ctz and shift.

 We can decrease this latency using the fact that we can actually calculate `ctz` using just `diff = a - b`, because a negative number divisible by $2^k$ still has $k$ zeros at the end.
-This lets us not wait for `max(diff, -diff)` to be completed, resulting in a shorter graph like this:
+This lets us not wait for `max(diff, -diff)` to be computed first, resulting in a shorter graph like this:

 @@
 \node [draw, circle] (diff)  at (3, 10) {diff};